openvuser/vuser/docs/Core Proposals/VEP1.md

 - **Q2 2026**: Mainnet rollout, post-audit.

 ## Conclusion
-This Pre-Submission Pool Mechanism fortifies Vuser's PoP consensus, ensuring the blockchain layer reliably supports our frontend protocol's virtual user actions.
+This Pre-Submission Pool Mechanism fortifies Vuser's PoP consensus, ensuring the blockchain layer reliably supports our frontend(browser-use API) protocol's virtual user actions.
 By preemptively addressing liveness flaws, we reinforce the coalition's mission to interconnect AI and blockchain for a more empowered web.
 Feedback from coalition members is encouraged to iterate on this proposal.

 -----